ChengxiZou/ST558Project1CZou.github.io/README.md

 # A basic exploratory data analysis

-## Pull data from two endpoints: pokemoncolor and getpokemon.
-Explore the relationship between color, weight, length.
+## Pull data from two endpoints: pokemon-color and pokemon.
+Explore the relationship between color, weight and height.

 ``` r
 colordata = data.frame()